gimmins/graphql-card-game/mobileclient/README.md

 - Run `lt --port 4000` to start a publically accessible tunnel to your computer
 - Hardcode the resulting url as URL const in apolloGqlClient.ts

 If everything is working correctly, you should see a simple app with example data fetched from your server.
 Make sure the server is running at the same time.
-If you run into issues here, please feel free to contact us as debugging the raw setup is not the intent of the exercise.

 In order to test as both Player A and Player B at same time, you might want to have two different phones.
 Alternatively, you can use the iPhone or Android simulator.